feradauto/feradauto.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a master's degree in Data Science at ETH Zurich.
+I have completed my master's degree in Data Science at ETH Zurich.
 I obtained my Bachelor's degree in Telematics Engineering from Instituto Politecnico Nacional (IPN), Mexico.

 I am interested in building safe and trustworthy AI systems with a special interest in natural language processing applications.

+I also worked as a Data Scientist at OPI Analytics in Mexico City.

 Publications
 ======